Marlene Kuntz

 Marlene Kuntz are an Italian alternative rock band formed in Cuneo in 1990.
-Initially they were inspired by the noise rock of Sonic Youth.
+Initially they were inspired by the noise rock of Sonic Youth and the music of Nick Cave, Kyuss, Gun Club, Fugazi, Paolo Conte and many others (like Italian Progressive artists).

 History

 Marlene Kuntz began forming in 1987 consisting of Luca Bergia on drums and Riccardo Tesio on guitar.
 Franco Ballatore joined the band on bass guitar the following year and that winter they found a rehearsal room in Confreria.
 In 1989, Cristiano Godano joined the band playing guitar and writing songs.
 Alex Astegiano also came in as the singer.
 In May they played their first concert in Cuneo playing "1° 2° 3°", "La verità" and "Emozioni Nascoste".
 In February 1990, they recorded a four-song demo including "La verità", "Trasudamerica", "1° 2° 3°" and "Capello lungo".
 In April they also recorded their first video, "Merry X-mas".
 After the concert on 25 April at Cortemilia, Alex left the band due to working pressure.
 Cristiano replaced him as a lead singer while continuing playing guitar.
 In July, the new line-up recorded the second demo with 4 songs: "Donna L", "Gioia che mi do", "Signor Niente" and "Merry X-mas".

 In early 1992, the bassist Franco Ballatore left the band.
 However, he was replaced by Gianluca Viano and Marlene Kuntz came up with their third demo in March, consisting of five songs and a new style.
 The demo included: "M.K.", "Fuoco" (that became "Fuoco su di te" in Catartica), "La divina" (a revisited version was renamed "Cenere" in the Il vile), and "Ape Regina".
 The demo was well received leading to Marlene Kuntz competing at Rock Targato Italia.
 Marlene Kuntz reached the semi-final but failed to reach one of the first 8 positions.
 However, one of the competing bands quit the contest and Marlene Kuntz reentered successfully.

 Marlene Kuntz released their debut album Catartica in May 1994, followed by Il vile in 1996.

 In 2001, Marlene Kuntz was nominated for Best Italian Act at the 2001 MTV Europe Music Awards.

 In 2012, they took part in Sanremo Music Festival with the song Canzone per un figlio.

 Luca Bergia died at his home on the morning of 23 March 2023, at the age of 54.